 The cost of attending law school is also an important factor in your decision-making process.
-If you begin with the assumption that you plan to take the California Bar Exam and practice law in California, at a California-accredited law schools like Monterey College of Law and San Luis Obispo College of Law, you can obtain a first-class legal education, with small classes, and excellent faculty for a fraction of the cost of a traditional three-year ABA law school.
+If you begin with the assumption that you plan to take the California Bar Exam and practice law in California, at a California-accredited law schools like Monterey College of Law, San Luis Obispo College of Law, and Kern County College of Law, you can obtain a first-class legal education, with small classes, and excellent faculty for a fraction of the cost of a traditional three-year ABA law school.
 The rising cost of legal education is a barrier to many segments of the population . . . and that should be a significant concern for all of us.
 By burdening recent law graduates with immense debt, traditional ABA law schools are effectively eliminating the opportunity for graduates to fill the growing demand for public service lawyers in our communities.
 I am proud that the affordability of our program is one of the factors that provide many of our graduates the opportunity to use their law degree to help the under-represented members of our community through private practice, non-profit organizations, city and county legal departments, and legal aid clinics.
-To support this effort, our Monterey campus is also among the first law schools in California to launch an incubator program for new graduates that also supports a modest-means legal services program.

 Although I have previous teaching and administrative experience at several ABA law schools, I believe that I may have the best law school dean job in America.
 I live in one of the world’s most beautiful areas . . .
 I have the privilege to serve a well-respected state accredited program that is in the vanguard of changing legal education . . . and I get to work in a collegial environment with a highly capable and enthusiastic group of trustees, faculty, staff, alumni, and students.

-I encourage you to check out Monterey College of Law and San Luis Obispo College of Law.
+I encourage you to check out Monterey College of Law, San Luis Obispo College of Law, and Kern County College of Law.
 If what we offer fits your personal needs and professional objectives, why would you go to law school anywhere else?